19 SEO Strategies for eCommerce Web Development

 93% of online experiences start with search.
 The idea is to have your site in the top 5 spots whenever shoppers search for your product or brands online.
-Missing the top five spots on the first SERP (Search Engine Results Page) means less opportunity to get clicks and sell your products.
+As a leading search marketing agency we know that missing the top five spots on the first SERP (Search Engine Results Page) means less opportunity to get clicks and sell your products.

 SEO is all about improving rankings, driving traffic, increasing product and brand awareness.
 However, optimizing an eCommerce website is a lot different than other types of websites.